jnpaulson/IntroDataSci/logistics.md

 ####Tentative Course Organization

-- Preliminaries
+- Preliminaries:

-	- What is Data Science?
+  What is Data Science?
 Who is a Data Scientist?
-The scope of Data
-	  Science: the open data movement, science, business, government, education, sport, and more
-	- Introduction to the R data analysis environment
-	- Formulating data-centric answers to scientific, business and social questions
-	- Best practices: organizing projects, managing collaborations and expectations
+The scope of Data Science: the open data movement, science, business, government, education, sport, and more.
+Introduction to the R data analysis environment.
+Formulating data-centric answers to scientific, business and social questions.
+Best practices: organizing projects, managing collaborations and expectations.

-- Data Management Principles
+- Data Management Principles:
-  - Data scraping, tidying, cleaning and summarization
-  - Basics of database systems and SQL
-  - Exploratory Data Analysis
-  - Exploration at scale: introduction to map reduce
+  Data scraping, tidying, cleaning and summarization.
+Basics of database systems and SQL.
+Exploratory Data Analysis.
+Exploration at scale: introduction to map reduce.

-- Computational and Statistical Data Analysis
+- Computational and Statistical Data Analysis:
-	- From exploration to inference: statistical and probabilistic models
-	- Linear modeling: regression and prediction
-	- Introduction to Machine Learning: unsupervised methods, SVMs, tree-based methods
+  From exploration to inference: statistical and probabilistic models.
+Linear modeling: regression and prediction.
+Introduction to Machine Learning: unsupervised methods, SVMs, tree-based methods

-- Data Mining
+- Data Mining:
-  - Regression and prediction at scale
-  - Mining time series and data streams
+  Regression and prediction at scale.
+Mining time series and data streams.

-- Communicating with data
-  - Writing with and about data: communicating the result of a data analysis
+- Communicating with data:
-  - Information visualization, visualizing for an audience
-  - Putting it together: interactive data dissemination on the web (d3.js and related technologies)
+  Writing with and about data: communicating the result of a data analysis.
+Information visualization, visualizing for an audience.
+Putting it together: interactive data dissemination on the web (d3.js and related technologies).

 ####Classroom Policies
 * There will be reading assignments.
 Students are expected to have read the material **before** class.